-(7) Challenges to Neighborhood Organization Opposition Delivery Date.
+(5) Challenges to Neighborhood Organization Opposition Delivery Date.
 Challenges must be received by the Department no later than 45 calendar days prior to the Board meeting at which consideration of the award will occur.

-§11.3.
-Housing De-Concentration Factors
+§11.3 Housing De-Concentration Factors

-.

 (a) Rules reciting statutory limitations are provided as a convenient reference only, and to the extent there is any deviation from the provisions of statute, the statutory language is controlling.